Help protect and restore an endangered, migratory species: America’s last bison in the wild, roaming free on the land of their birth right.

 U.S. District Court Judge Christopher R. Cooper’s decision, Buffalo Field Campaign v.
 Zinke, Jan.
 31, 2018 (PDF, bench opinion)

-U.S. District Court Judge Christopher R. Cooper struck down as unlawful, the U.S. Fish & Wildlife Service’s 90-day finding rejecting our petition to list the Yellowstone bison as an endangered species.
-The U.S. Fish & Wildlife Service is now required to make a new 90-day finding in compliance with the Endangered Species Act, and Judge Cooper’s decision.
-We expect the agency to issue a new finding in 2019.
+In 2018, U.S. District Court Judge Christopher R. Cooper struck down as unlawful, the U.S. Fish & Wildlife Service’s 90-day finding rejecting our petition to list the Yellowstone bison as an endangered species.
+In 2019, another complaint was filed in court to force the wildlife agency to comply with Judge Cooper’s order.
+In response, the U.S. Fish & Wildlife Service issued another 90-day finding denying our petition to list the Yellowstone bison.
 Stay tuned!

 A Short Film by Sharon Colman